enbytux/ansible-cachyos/README.md

 ## Customization

 You can select a colorscheme for the shell and Vim by typing one of the commands starting with `base16_`.

-You can place an image file at "~/.wallpaper", and it will automatically be set as the desktop background at login.

 ## Rust